-22. R. is a man from Mexico.
+27. R. is a man from Mexico.
 His wife, L., and his daughter, B., will be derivatives on his application for asylum, and are also independently eligible for asylum.
 M. and his family speak Spanish and live in Chicago, IL.
 (19-0138307) (19-0138308) (19-0138311)

 R. and his family lived in a rural community in central Mexico.
 In early 2019, members of the La Familia Michoacana, a Mexican drug cartel, shut down the electricity in R.'s village and sent messages to the residents informing them that the area was now under the control of the cartel.
 Cartel members started arriving at R.'s home and forcibly taking food and supplies from his family.
 Shortly after, members of the cartel began approaching R. and asking him to work for them.
 R. refused the requests of the cartel each time.
 Shortly after, cartel members attempted to kidnap L. and B. while they were on their way to B.'s school.
 Fearing further attacks from the cartel, R. and his family fled to the United States.
 Although R. and his family were issued Notices to Appear (NTAs) when they entered the United States, the Department of Homeland Security (DHS) has not yet filed their NTAs with the immigration court.
 Unless and until their NTAs are filed with the immigration court, USCIS retains initial jurisdiction over their applications for asylum.
 USCIS must receive R. and L.'s skeletal applications for asylum by May 2, 2020.
-If their NTAs are filed with the immigration court, their pro bono attorneys should plan to file an independent application for B. with the immigration court prior to the merits hearing in order to preserve all possible forms of relief.
-All affidavits and supporting materials for R.'s case will be due one week prior to their asylum interview, which will likely occur about 4-6 weeks after filing, unless their NTAs are filed with the immigration court.
+All affidavits and supporting materials for R.'s and L.'s case will be due one week prior to their asylum interview, which will likely occur about 4-6 weeks after filing, unless their NTAs are filed with the immigration court.

-23. O. is a woman from Guatemala.
-Her son, I., will be a derivative on her application for asylum, and is also independently eligible for asylum.
-O. and I. speak Spanish and live in Chicago, IL.
-(19-0139797) (19-0139798)
+28. O. is a woman from Guatemala.
+Her son, I., will be a derivative on her application for asylum.
+O. and I. speak Spanish and live in Chicago, Illinois.
+(19-0139797) (19-

 O. owned a small gas station in Guatemala.
 In early 2019, gang members began calling O. and extorting her business.
 When O. refused to pay the extortion fees, gang members threatened to kill O. and her son, I. O. stopped sending I. to school out of fear that he would be killed by the gang in the street.
 O. reported the threats to the Guatemalan police, but she was unable to obtain protection from the gang, and she continued receiving phone calls threatening her life.
 O. stopped going to work in order to avoid the threats, but the gang continued to contact her and threaten to kill her and her son.
 Fearing for her and her son's life, O. fled to the United States with I. in 2019.
 After leaving Guatemala, gang members sent another death threat to O.'s gas station.
 Although O. and I. were issued Notices to Appear (NTAs) by the Department of Homeland Security (DHS) when they entered the United States, their NTAs have not yet been filed with the Immigration Court.
 Unless and until their NTAs are filed with the immigration court, USCIS retains initial jurisdiction over their applications for asylum.
 USCIS must receive O.'s skeletal application for asylum by May 8, 2020.
-All affidavits and supporting materials will be due one week prior to their asylum interview, which will likely occur 4-6 weeks after filing, unless their NTAs are filed with the immigration court.
+All affidavits and supporting materials will be due one week prior to her asylum interview, which will likely occur 4-6 weeks after filing, unless their NTAs are filed with the immigration court.